Youth Talent Programmes

 How does Career Ready work?

-- Be a mentor for a School Pupil - we will be putting a call out for mentors for the 2020/2022 programme in May 2020.
-The 2020 Programme will begin in September.
+- Be a mentor for a School Pupil - we will be putting a call out for mentors for the 2020/2022 programme in June 2020.
+The 2020 Programme will begin in November.
+Please note the start of the programme may be subject to delay.

 - Your School Pupil will come into your place of work approximately 12 times over two years.
 You will be given training, toolkits, and support by Career Ready.